UPDATE: Schedule has been modified. There will be a single poster session for 1 hour in the afternoon.

 Separately from the poster/demo session, we have scheduled additional short-form speaking slots that will be awarded to selected contributors.
 This will be a wonderful opportunity for young scholars to present their work to a prominent crowd.
 The selected students will have 15 min to present in a podium-style format.
 Given the recent trend of promoting the interactive sessions, we think it is a great opportunity for a student to have a proper speech, and encourage all to apply.

 Upload your information in the survey below.
 In the PDF file, include a title, abstract, and description of your work or demonstration.
 Highlight how this work fits into the themes of this particular workshop.
 Limit 1 page.
-The deadline for entry is September 1, 2018.
-Late entries may still be considered, but are not guaranteed.
+The initial deadline for entry is September 1, 2018 with notification of acceptance by Sept 10.
+We have additionally decided to accept entries until Sept 18 with a notification date of Sept 23.
+Entries after Sept 18 may still be considered, but are not guaranteed.